Environment Nonprofits in New Mexico

 What is the largest environment nonprofit in New Mexico?

-The largest environment nonprofit in New Mexico by revenue is The Spring River Corridor Foundation with $381K in annual revenue.
+The largest environment nonprofit in New Mexico by revenue is Illinois No 3 Foundation with $9.4M in annual revenue.

 How do environment nonprofits in New Mexico spend their money?